White Cane Day

 We invite you to join us in an enlightening, fun walk followed by a deliciously delightful picnic.
 The one mile walk begins and ends at Beacon Lighthouse for the Blind.
 We promise a great experience and delicious food as we celebrate White Cane Day.

-Our celebration will be held on Wednesday, October 17, 2018.
+Our celebration will be held on Wednesday October 18, 2023.
+We will start gathering for the walk at 9:45a.m and will begin the walk at 10:30a.m.
 We will be providing more details the closer the event date is.
-Check back often for event updates.

 Come out and show your support.